grf5/f5_bigip_aws_gwlb/README.md

 ## Overview
 This Terraform plan deploys a proof-of-concept environment for the F5 BIG-IP VE deployed in an AWS Gateway Load Balancer (GWLB) Configuration

-## Getting Started
+## Usage
 #.
 Copy admin.auto.tfvars.example to admin.auto.tfvars and populate all variables with valid values.

-## Usage
-Outline how the user can use your project and the various features the project offers.
+#.
+Execute the "./setup.sh" shell script to deploy.

 ## Development
-Outline any requirements to setup a development environment if someone would like to contribute.
-You may also link to another file for this information.
+Requires Terraform 0.15.5 and AWS provider 0.3.44 (as of June 2021)

 ## Support
 This project offers no official support from F5 and is best-effort by the community.